MystenLabs/sui/doc/src/move.md

 ```

 We can now build the module extended with the new functions but still
 have only one test defined.
-Let use change that by adding another test
+Let us change that by adding another test
 function:

 ``` rust